JAML

 JAML or Junctional Adhesion Molecule-Like, or AMICA1 is a JAM transmembrane protein family member.
+Other members of the JAM family of transmembrane proteins include JAM1, JAM2 and JAM3.

+Tissue distribution

+It has been shown to localize to the tight junctions of epithelial cells.

+Structure

 It is composed of two extracellular immunoglobulin-like domains, a membrane-spanning region, and a cytoplasmic tail involved in activation signaling.

+Function

-A known ligand of JAML is Coxsackie virus and Adenovirus Receptor (CXADR in humans and CAR in mice) which has been shown to localize to the tight junctions of epithelial cells.
+It is a known ligand of JAML is Coxsackie virus and Adenovirus Receptor (CXADR in humans and CAR in mice).

 JAML-mediated activation of CAR is required for neutrophil extravasation in addition to other leukocyte/epithelial cell interaction models.

-Other members of the JAM family of transmembrane proteins include JAM1, JAM2 and JAM3.